Its-Yayo/Ramskit/README.md

 ```

 ## Notes
 This tool is just for educational and testing purposes.
 I'm not responsible of the damage a cracker would exponentially create.
 This project is under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.
-Any PR's will be welcomed for improvements.
-Also, issues are open.
+Any issues and PR's will be welcomed for improvements.
+Contact [me](mailto:elyayoveloz@gmail.com) for copyright usages

 ## License
 This project is under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.